alistaircol/ac-website/content/articles/server-checklist-with-whiptail-and-logger.md

 These include things like:

 * Checking that email templates have all the mandatory variable placeholders, e.g. we expect to replace `{{ surname }}` - so if this isn't in the template we need to fix it.
-This is checked daily by a cron and a summary is emailed.
+This is checked daily by a cron, and a summary is emailed.
 * Checking API requests and investigate if there are any taking longer than usual.
 * Checking previous day app logs to see if anything needs action.
-* Checking EC2 and RDS backups were created.
+* Checking EC2 and RDS backups have been created.
 * Checking `apt` and other various logs.
 * Running software updates.

 I setup a bunch of [`whiptail`](https://en.wikibooks.org/wiki/Bash_Shell_Scripting/Whiptail) questions and log the answers to `syslog` with [`logger`](https://linux.die.net/man/1/logger).
-Our `syslog` messages go to papertrail so we can have a history of these checks.
-This is also handy for other devs to easily see any notes.
+Our `syslog` messages go to papertrail, so we can have a history of these checks.
+This is also handy for other developers to easily see any notes.

 ![server-checks](/img/articles/server-checks/server-checks.png)